0danny/AssettoTools/README.md

 - Comes with in-house ACD extractor and decryptor, custom wrote.
 Please see ACDBackend project.
 - Text editor is AvalonEdit, custom made syntax highlighting so it may not be perfect.
 Still working on it.
 - Work flow is fast, side menu containing all files enables quick and easy modification of all a cars attributes/settings, see image below.
+- Changes are auto-saved between files.
+However, when you go to a different car, the changes for the previous are lost unless you save the ACD/data.

 **Release 0.1 is available in the release section of this repository.**